symbol/symbol-docs/source/concepts/receipt.rst

     0xE143; Transaction_Group;  :ref:`Aggregate <transaction-statement>`; A collection of state changes for a given source.
 It is recorded when a state change receipt is issued.
     **Mosaic**;;;
     0x414D; Mosaic_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The mosaicId expiring in this block.
 It is recorded when a :doc:`mosaic <mosaic>` expires.
-    0x124D; Mosaic_Levy; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the levied mosaic, the mosaicId and amount.
-It is recorded when a transaction has a levied mosaic.
     0x134D; Mosaic_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of registering the mosaic.
 It is recorded when a mosaic is registered.
     **Namespace**;;;
     0x414E; Namespace_Expired; :ref:`ArtifactExpiry <artifact-expiry-receipt>`; The namespaceId expiring in this block.
 It is recorded when a :doc:`namespace <namespace>` expires.